HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 In Visual Studio (or whichever IDE you use) add both dll included in the mod download link into your library folder, and add a reference to them into your project settings.

 ### Adding the dependency
 You can choose to HjUpdaterAPI as a dependency so that you are assured that everyone using it will get the latest version or at least be informed that a new version is available.
-However you can also choose to add it has an optional dependency and check in the awake function if the mod is installed and if so perform the command call.
+However, you **should always use it like an optional dependency** and check in the awake function if the mod is installed and if so perform the command call.
-To add it as required dependency (recommanded) :
+To add it as required dependency (note that it will not prevent your users to use your mod without this dependency, it's only to display it on thunderstore) :
 ```json
 //manifest.json
 {